Public Comment Period on Disadvantaged Community Definition

 Technical documentation describing the sources and application of the datasets used in LCBP’s definition and map is available here.

-Proposed projects that meet the objectives of Opportunities for Action will be identified as meeting LCBP’s disadvantaged community definition if any one or more of the following criteria are met:
+Proposed projects that meet the objectives of Opportunities for Action will be identified as meeting LCBP’s definition of communities with disadvantages if any one or more of the following criteria are met:

-Any project that is determined to meet the criteria outlined in LCBP’s disadvantaged community definition will be given additional weight in the proposal evaluation process.
+Any project that is determined to meet the criteria outlined in LCBP’s definition of communities with disadvantages will be given additional weight in the proposal evaluation process.
 LCBP will use a tiered system to evaluate how much additional weight a proposal will be given according to the guidelines below.
-Projects that demonstrate a direct benefit to populations identified as disadvantaged (not just to a geographic area identified as disadvantaged) and demonstrate meaningful involvement with disadvantaged communities will be more competitive in the proposal evaluation process.
+Projects that demonstrate a direct benefit to populations identified as disadvantaged (not just to a geographic area identified as disadvantaged) and demonstrate meaningful involvement with communities with disadvantages will be more competitive in the proposal evaluation process.

 “Meaningful Involvement” means that: (1) potentially affected community residents have an appropriate opportunity to participate in decisions about a proposed activity that will affect their environment and/or health; (2) the public’s contribution can influence the decision-making process; (3) the concerns of all participants involved will be considered in the decision-making process; and (4) the decision-makers seek out and facilitate the involvement of those potentially affected.